Abbasmo72/Small-Projects/README.md

 This script monitors network traffic using the psutil library to fetch network statistics and the time library for timing control.
 It defines a function, monitor_network, which continuously calculates and displays the number of bytes sent, received, and the total bytes transferred at regular intervals (default is 1 second).
 Initially, the script fetches and stores the current network stats.
 Inside an infinite loop, it calculates the difference in sent and received bytes compared to the previous stats, prints the data in a formatted table, and updates the previous stats for the next iteration.
 The program runs continuously until manually stopped.<br>
 To view the file <b>[English README.md](SmallProjects/NetworkUtilities/NetMonitor/NetMonitor_English.md)</b> and <b>[Persian README.md](SmallProjects/NetworkUtilities/NetMonitor/NetMonitor_Persian.md)</b> And the complete code <b>[Python Code](SmallProjects/NetworkUtilities/NetMonitor/NetMonitor_English.py)</b>.
 ### 5. <b>Net Sniffer :</b>
+This code is designed to monitor network traffic and detect unauthorized access through network packets.
+It uses the scapy library to capture and analyze packets, logging the details of each packet into a JSON file.
+The network monitoring runs in a separate thread for a specified duration, so the main program doesn't stop.
+The user can choose the network interface and packet filter.
+Finally, the execution time and the location of the logs are displayed.<br>

 <hr>